Multiple states of two-dimensional turbulence above topography: Results

 Now we turn to the runs with the critical energy level of $E_\#$, as shown in figure \ref{fig:final_snapshots_1.00E}.
 Once again, the solutions of the small-$k_{ini}$ runs are similar to the minimum-enstrophy state, with nearly homogenized PV (see figure \ref{fig:final_snapshots_1.00E}$(h,i)$).
-This demonstrates that the minimum-enstrophy state can be reached, together with the analogous enstrophy produced numerically and theoretically (table \ref{tab:energy_enstrophy_at_final_time}).
+This demonstrates that the minimum-enstrophy state can be approached, together with the analogous enstrophy produced numerically and theoretically (table \ref{tab:energy_enstrophy_at_final_time}).
 As $k_{ini}$ increases, more vortices nucleate and roam throughout the domain.
 The background PV is then completely homogenized.

 A parallel comparison is made further among simulations prescribed with the high energy level of $2E_\#$, shown in figure \ref{fig:final_snapshots_2.00E}.
 As discussed earlier, the final-state enstrophy does not approach the minimum value, even for the case of the smallest initial wavenumber $1k_1$ (table \ref{tab:energy_enstrophy_at_final_time}).
 However, the solution of the $1k_1$ run is still similar to the minimum enstrophy state to some extent (figure \ref{fig:final_snapshots_2.00E}$(g,h)$), both displaying non-uniform PV fields imprinted by the low-pass-filtered topography.
-However, as shown in figure \ref{fig:final_snapshots_2.00E}$(h,i)$ for runs of $1k_1$ and $2k_1$, a cyclone and a anticyclone are locked respectively to the topographic depression and elevation, exactly opposing the relation between vortex polarity and depth in the low-energy runs.
-These gigantic vortices inhibit enstrophy from further decaying toward the theoretical minimum value.
+As shown in figure \ref{fig:final_snapshots_2.00E}$(h,i)$ for runs of $1k_1$ and $2k_1$, a cyclone and a anticyclone are locked respectively to the topographic depression and elevation, exactly opposing the relation between vortex polarity and depth in the low-energy runs.
+These gigantic vortices inhibit enstrophy from further decaying toward the theoretical minimum value, and result likely from some subtle, incomplete adjustments of topographic turbulence suggested by \citet{lacasceVorticesBathymetry2024}.
 Toward the case of $8k_1$, the vortices become smaller in size and more localised; they orbit around the large-scale features of topography (see the corresponding supplementary movie).
 The background PV is essentially homogenized.
 As $k_{ini}$ increases further, more vortices emerge and tend to roam throughout the domain.
 Note that, although the background PV of the $64k_1$ run is homogenized, it is not identically zero.